 The only column where an inspection transformation is recommended is the

 Additional Details column.
 This column is free-form and might contain PII,

-which, for the purposes of this series, should be detected and de-identified.
+which, for the purposes of this example, should be detected and de-identified.

 The examples in this table present five different de-identification transformations: